 What is a Pedorthist?

 Has pain or discomfort in your feet or legs been bothering you?
-As a result, has it kept you from walking or exercising as much as you’d like to?
+Has it kept you from walking or exercising as much as you’d like to?
 Have everyday activities, such as work or chores, become more difficult because of the pain?

 Who We Are

 A Pedorthist is a healthcare professional who assesses the biomechanics of your feet and legs.
-For a pedorthist, a day of work involves performing gait analyses, providing treatment and educating patients on custom orthotics and proper footwear.
+A day of work involves performing gait analyses, educating patients and providing treatment options such as custom orthotics, proper footwear, bracing or compression.

 1. Alleviate discomfort from your feet and legs